gtiosclub/Guess-the-Number-Tutorial/part5.md

     self.presentViewController(alert, animated: true, completion: nil) }
 ```
-Now we can replace this line of code
+Now we can replace this line of code in `validateGuess`
 ```swift
 print("Your guess should be between 1 and 100!")
 ```